HelpGiveThanks/HGTconfiguration/README.md

      1. Go to the cPanel File Manager folder .../conf/ and open the file local.php.
      1. Change the text on line 15 in single quotes after the equal sign = 'Register Invitation'.

 Congratualtions!
-Your forum's look-and-feel is now identical to your project manager TGB and navigation between the two should be seamless.
+Your forum's look-and-feel is now identical to your TGB project manager, and navigation between the two should be seamless.

-Your next step is to create some categories for the forum and projects for the project manager, and setup user permissions for both.
+Your next step is to create some categories for the forum, projects for the project manager, and setup user permissions for both.
+This will be covered in part 2 of this 2 part tutorial.

 ## Open Source